RiceD2KLab/Smithsonian_fossil_Sp25/src/modeling/faster_rcnn/README.md

 Faster R-CNN is a two-stage detector:

-1. A Region Proposal Network (RPN) first generates object proposals.
+1. A Region Proposal Network (RPN) generates object proposals.
-2. These proposals are then classified and refined using a convolutional backbone (ResNet50 in our case).
+2. These proposals are classified and refined using a convolutional backbone (ResNet50 in our case).

-We fine-tune a pretrained Faster R-CNN model (originally trained on COCO) to detect 7 palynomorph categories in our dataset.
-All model inputs are single focal plane crops of size 1024×1024, extracted from the center plane of each NDPI tile.
+We fine-tune a pretrained Faster R-CNN model (originally trained on COCO) to detect 7 palynomorph categories.
+Each input is a single focal plane crop of size 1024×1024, extracted from the center plane of each NDPI tile.
 During inference, Non-Maximum Suppression (NMS) is applied to remove overlapping detections.

+---

 ## Setup Instructions